UI customization guide

 to grant users access to their profile. -

-If you want to give your agents the possibility to create personal canned responses, set com.unblu.ui.usermenu.showManageCannedResponses to
+To give your agents the possibility to create personal canned responses, set com.unblu.ui.usermenu.showManageCannedResponses to

 true